renie/functional-series/README.md

         logFn({ message: `\n\nServer listening at port ${port}...` }))
 ```

-First one create an instance of Express, second will just set one route and return express instance, and third will boot up our server and warn it on console.
+First one creates an instance of Express, second will just set one route and return express instance, and third will boot up our server and warn it on console.

-As this function are really small, they are very easy to test:
+As these functions are really small, they are very easy to test:

 ```
 import assert from 'assert'